-In this course, students will learn about some selected areas of the natural sciences, while being guided in the use of scientific procedure and the practice of scientific thinking to collect and analyze data related to selected phenomena.
-Professional ethics in science and technology will be discussed.
+NSC 140- Studies in the Natural Sciences Four Credit Hours In this course students learn about selected areas of the natural science while being guided in the use of scientific procedure and the practice of scientific thinking to collect and analyze data related to selected phenomena.
+Professional ethics in science and technology is also discussed.
 This course meets in a classroom setting three hours per week, with up to an additional three hours per week in a lab setting.

-Prerequisite: MTH 130 or placement in a higher math.
+Prerequisites: MTH 130 or placement in a higher math

-PHY 241 General Physics I
+PHY 241 General Physics

-The first course in an algebra-based introduction to physics.
-Includes fundamental principles of physics in relation to classical mechanics, thermodynamics, vibration, and wave motion.
-Three lecture hours and three laboratory hours per week.
-Prerequisite: A grade of C or higher in MTH 138 or consent of the department.
+PHY 241 General Physics Four credit hours The first course in a two semester algebra-based introduction to physics.
+Includes fundamental principles of physics in relation to classical mechanics, thermodynamics, vibrations and wave motion.
+Three lecture hours and three hours of laboratory a week.

+Prerequisites: A grade of C or higher in Math 138 or consent of the Department